First EPRN Conference 2014

 Presentation on Rural Electrification in Rwanda : A Measure of Willingness to Contribute Time and Money by Dr. Thierry Kalisa

-Dr Thierry started his presentation of his research by giving an overview of the project, whose objective is to present a relatively new contingent valuation design method based on the choice of the people living close to Lake Kivu, Rwanda, and given the nature of the lake, for them to choose between Contribution in time or Contribution in money in order to obtain electrification.
+Dr. Thierry started his presentation of his research by giving an overview of the project, whose objective is to present a relatively new contingent valuation design method based on the choice of the people living close to Lake Kivu, Rwanda, and given the nature of the lake, for them to choose between Contribution in time or Contribution in money to obtain electrification.

 The other objectives are as well, to understand what influences the choice of contribution and finally to evaluate the amount of Willingness to Contribute Money (WTCM) and Willingness to Contribute Time (WTCT).

-The contingent valuation (CV) method is used to estimate economic values for different kinds of ecosystem and environmental services.
+The contingent valuation (CV) method is used to estimate economic values for different kinds of the ecosystem and environmental services.
 It is called “Contingent” because it is based on a hypothetical scenario.
-For example, in relation to pollution in a river, the question that would be asked to the people living close to that river is “how much are you willing to pay in order to reduce the pollution of the river ?”
+For example, about pollution in a river, the question that would be asked to the people living close to that river is “how much are you willing to pay to reduce the pollution of the river ?”

 Presentation on Employment Intensity of Growth in Rwanda by Dr. Dickson Malunda

-- Large increases in Rwanda’s agricultural productivity are attributed the land consolidation and the Crop Intensification Programs (CIP) which entail fertiliser distribution to rural farmers.
+• Large increases in Rwanda’s agricultural productivity are attributed the land consolidation and the Crop Intensification Programs (CIP) which entail fertilizer distribution to rural farmers.

-- Except agriculture whose share of working age population contracted, other sectors increased their employment shares
+• Except for agriculture whose share of working-age population contracted, other sectors increased their employment shares

-In conclusion, Dr. Dickson revealed that Growth was mainly driven by inter-sectoral shifts and productivity increases at 56.6 % and 45% respectively.
-Employment changes contributed a meagre 0.9% indicating jobless growth.
-Agriculture contributed most to productivity increases at 31% while commerce and construction created the highest proportion of new jobs at 8% and 5.65 respectively.
+In conclusion, Dr. Dickson revealed that Growth was mainly driven by inter-sectoral shifts, and productivity increases at 56.6 % and 45% respectively.
+Employment changes contributed a meager 0.9% indicating jobless growth.
+Agriculture contributed most to productivity increases by 31% while commerce and construction created the highest proportion of new jobs at 8% and 5.65 respectively.
 Contributions to Inter-sectoral shifts were highest in construction and agriculture at 15%and 125 respectively.
-Demographic component (population growth) has a negative impact on the observed output growth of 28% over the period whereas Rwandan manufacturing sector still lags.
+The demographic component (population growth) has a negative impact on the observed output growth of 28% over the period whereas the Rwandan manufacturing sector still lags.

 Presentation on Remittance Flows and Economic Growth in Rwanda by Kadozi Edward

 A larger percentage of remittances are channeled through non-banks.
-Reasons to the informal channeling of remittances are drawn from an ADB Report of 2011, among which are ;
+Reasons for the informal channeling of remittances are drawn from an ADB Report of 2011, among which are ;

 - The high costs of sending